mantisbt-plugins/SecurityExtend/README.md

 - View Access => MANAGER
 - Edit Access => ADMINISTRATOR

+The `Show bird on bug block` option will show a nice little goodbye image to a spammer for a few seconds before booting them to the login page, see the [screenshot](#Screenshots---The-Bird-Page) below, although blurred for obvious reasons.

 ## Usage

 There are currently two components to the SecurityExtend plugin: